sultaniman/picasso/README.md

 # picasso

 Skills for writing and design.
-Each skill packages a single body of taste — usually grounded in a published authority — into a form Claude can invoke on demand.
+Each skill packages a single body of taste, usually grounded in a published authority, into a form agents can invoke on demand.

 ## Install